FlyHighest/UnrealPerson/README.md

 # UnrealPerson: An Adaptive Pipeline for Costless Person Re-identification
 In our paper ([arxiv]()), we propose a novel pipeline, UnrealPerson, that decreases the costs in both the training and deployment stages of person ReID.
-We use synthesized data in mutiple ReID tasks, including (i) Direct transfer, (ii) Unsupervised domain adaptation, and (iii) Supervised fine-tuning.
+We develop an automatic data synthesis toolkit and use synthesized data in mutiple ReID tasks, including (i) Direct transfer, (ii) Unsupervised domain adaptation, and (iii) Supervised fine-tuning.

 The repo contains the **synthesized** **data** we use in the paper and presents examples of how to use synthesized data in various down-stream tasks to boost the ReID performance.